MirkoBicchierai/Deep_Learning_Application_Labs/LAB_1/README.md

-# Deep Learning Architecture Lab
+# Deep Learning MLP/CNN Lab

 All experiments can be viewed on wandb at the following link: https://wandb.ai/AI-UNIFI/DLA_LAB_1?nw=nwusermirkobicchierai